neuralpain/oneclickwinrar/README.md

 C'mon, you've been using WinRAR unlicensed for years.
 Get a license and be done with that infinite 40-day trial.
 (You can also use this script to install a WinRAR license that you [purchased from RARLAB®][purchase].)

-Run once with an elevated PowerShell terminal.
+Run once using an elevated PowerShell terminal.
 [Overwriting](#overwriting-licenses) is disabled.
 For more functionality, download and [customize](#customization) the script.

 ```
 irm "https://shorter.gg/HbZotB" | iex